modprox/mp/README.md

 #### Hacking on the Proxy

-The proxy component is more simple than the registry in that, by default, it does not connect to anything (other than the registry itself).

 By default, it maintains its data-store of downloaded modules on disk, and saves modules in the `/tmp` directory (configurable).

 Alternatively, it can be configured to save persist downloaded modules to MySQL.
 You'll need to add a stanza to the json config file, similar to the following: